 The Remaining Temple and Stadium

-After a long battle, Napoleon was forced to retreat and he deserted his Army in Egypt and fled back to France.
+After a long battle, Napoleon retreated, deserting his army in Egypt and fleeing back to France.

 Over the last centuries the New Town sits proudly where The Ancient City once stood.